 She started to scramble out of her storage unit but almost fainted.

-But not that alive, she amended to herself.
+Not that alive, she amended.
 Not yet.

 Poor, poor Martin.
 Who was she to think him shallow or to use him for sex that would be free of emotional pain because, truth be told, she couldn’t love him.
 Poor, dear Martin.
 He had been her friend.
 More importantly, he had been alive and was no longer.
 Karen was so very sorry.